sergeych/kotyara/readme.md

     suspend fun <T>asyncDb(block: (DbContext)->T)`

-But it just proxies to suspending one above.
+But it is just proxying to suspend one above.

 Kotyara executes the `block` above using own coroutine dispatcher which has limited number of thread constantly adjusted depending on the number of active database connections, which are also allocated dynamically.